-No. 1 –> Cut these bigger than you think you should.
-We like to dice them in approximately 1″ cubes.
+No. 1 --> Cut these burnt ends bigger than you think you should.
+We like to dice them in approximately 1" cubes.
 They will render down slightly and turn into a two bite treat.

-No. 5 –> We all know bacon is the greatest food ever invented, but pork belly burnt ends is in my top 2 smoked pork belly recipes.
-You’ll wanna save at least some of that belly to make these!
+No. 5 --> We all know bacon is the greatest food ever invented, but these Traeger pork belly burnt ends are in my top 2 smoked pork belly recipes.
+You'll wanna save at least some of that belly to make these!

-This recipe is a simple one, and you’re likely to have all the ingredients in the pantry!
+This pork burnt ends recipe is a simple one, and you're likely to have all the ingredients in the pantry!

 - Skinless pork belly